Migration, Workers, and Fundamental Freedoms

 Table of Contents

 Asha Hans is Director of the Development Research Institute, Bhubaneswar.
 She is former Professor of Political Science and Founder-Director of the School of Women’s Studies, Utkal University.
 She is the recipient of the Kathleen Ptolemy Award for refugee studies.
-Her work is mostly gendered and ranges from refugee studies, migration, climate change, conflict & peace studies and disability.
-Her recent books are The Gender Imperative (Routledge, 2010, 2019), with Kalpana Kannabiran Social Development Report: Disability Rights Perspectives (2017) and Engendering Climate Change: Learnings from South Asia (Routledge, forthcoming).
+Her work is mostly gendered and ranges from refugee studies, migration, climate change, conflict and peace studies, and disability.
+Her recent books are The Gender Imperative with Betty Reardon (Routledge, 2010, 2019), with Kalpana Kannabiran Social Development Report: Disability Rights Perspectives (2017), and Engendering Climate Change: Learnings from South Asia (co-editor, Routledge, forthcoming).

 Kalpana Kannabiran is Professor of Sociology and Regional Director at the Council for Social Development, Hyderabad, a position she has held since 2011.
-Her work focusses on understanding the social foundations of non-discrimination, structural violence, and questions of constitutionalism and social justice in India.
-She is the author of Tools of Justice: Non-Discrimination and the Indian Constitution (2012), and Re-Presenting Feminist Methodologies: Interdisciplinary Explorations (co-editor) (2017).
+Her work focuses on understanding the social foundations of non-discrimination, structural violence, and questions of constitutionalism and social justice in India.
+She is the author of Tools of Justice: Non-Discrimination and the Indian Constitution (2012) and Re-Presenting Feminist Methodologies: Interdisciplinary Explorations (co-editor) (2017).

 Manoranjan Mohanty retired as Director of Developing Countries Research Centre and Professor of Political Science at University of Delhi in 2004.
-A political scientist, China scholar and a peace and human rights activist, he is editor of Social Change, Distinguished Professor at the Council for Social Development, New Delhi and Chairperson at the Development Research Institute, Bhubaneswar.
-He is the author of many publications including China’s Transformation: The Success Story and the Success Trap (2017), Ideology Matters: China from Mao Zedong to Xi Jinping (2014).
+A political scientist, China scholar, and a peace and human rights activist, he is editor of Social Change, Distinguished Professor at the Council for Social Development, New Delhi, and Chairperson at the Development Research Institute, Bhubaneswar.
+He is the author of many publications, including China’s Transformation: The Success Story and the Success Trap (2017) and Ideology Matters: China from Mao Zedong to Xi Jinping (2014).